m43/kth-annda/demo/lab4/README.txt

  accuracy = 9.87%
  accuracy = 9.80%

-The first part of run.py creates a RestrictedBoltzmannMachine and runs contrastive divergence learning.
+demo_rbm.py creates a RestrictedBoltzmannMachine and runs contrastive divergence learning.
 The reconstruction loss is printed while learning, and the receptive fields are stored as 'rf.<epoch>.png' in the same directory.
 Since there is no learning implemented yet, you will see the loss to be zero, and receptive fields as random pixels.

-The second part of run.py creates a DeepBeliefNet.
+The first part demo_dbn.py creates a DeepBeliefNet.
 Make sure that the RBM from previous part works as expected before starting with DBNs.
 The learning is by greedy layer-wise stacking of RBMS, and the DBN architecture is by default the model discussed in Hinton, Osindero & Teh (2006) with 3 hidden layers.
 After training, the network is evaluated and the train/test set accuracy is printed.
 You will see the accuracy is around 10.0%.
 The network is then run as generative model, and the results of the network generating each digit (from 0 to 9) are stored as videos 'rbms.generate<digit>.mp4' in the same directory.

-The last part of run.py uses the DeepBeliefNet from last part, and fine-tunes the parameters by the wake-sleep algorithm.
+The second part of demo_dbn.py uses the DeepBeliefNet from last part, and fine-tunes the parameters by the wake-sleep algorithm.
 After training, as in the last part, the train/test set accuracy is printed.
 The generative model results of each digit (from 0 to 9) are stored as videos 'dbn.generate<digit>.mp4' in the same directory.

 The learning methods load the parameters from file by default.
 If there are no stored parameters, the learning is implemented.
 When the greedy learning and wake-sleep learning are successful, all the parameters are stored in the directories 'trained_rbm/' and 'trained_dbn/'.
 Make sure to clear the directories, if you do not want to reuse the parameters.